Thomvis/BrightFutures/README.md

 BrightFutures
 =============

+### Please note you are currently on the 2.0-development branch.
+2.0 will be the next major version and until it is released, breaking changes might occur.
+See the [Migration guide](Documentation/Migration_2.0.md).

 How do you leverage the power of Swift to write great asynchronous code?
 BrightFutures is our answer.

 BrightFutures implements proven functional concepts (i.e. [futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises)) to provide a powerful alternative to completion blocks and `NSErrorPointer`s.